veganaize/closure-compiler/JS-Modules.md

 During compilation, the compiler normalizes and inlines all of these disparate module by rewriting them into a form where the remaining passes can understand and optimize them fully.
 This is equivalent functionality to other module bundlers.
 You can use multiple modules types in a single compilation.

 CommonJS and ES6 Modules are file based and a module is imported by its path.
-Paths must be absolute or relative and omit the file extension:
+Paths must be absolute or relative:

- * `import foo from './folder/source'`
+ * `import foo from './folder/source.js'`
- * `import foo from '/folder/source'`
+ * `import foo from '/folder/source.js'`
  * `require('./folder/source')`
  * `require('/folder/source')`